nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 { End of Find section written by: Dianne Loh }

 #### 4. Sort
-{ start of Sort section written by: Harsha Vardhan}
+{ Start of Sort section written by: Harsha Vardhan}

 The `Sort` command applies to **Meeting** and **Bids** in PropertyFree.
 Both `SortMeetingCommand` and the `SortBidCommand` follow similar implementations with slight differences.
 The `SortBidCommand` is slightly different as it has an auto-sort feature when bids are added or edited.
 Below we will look into the implementation of the `SortMeetingCommand`.